 "How to Pay Zero Taxes" promises a lot but the premise is simple: Armed with the right information, tax time can be less of a hassle, and you can save money like never before.
 Tax expert Jeff Schnepper’s captivating guide will lead you gently through complex information without feeling mentally or financially taxed.
 And you'll find salient advice on everything from calculating child and elder care costs, how to maximize your business deductions and how to survive an audit if you’re one of the unlucky few the IRS chooses to inspect carefully.

-Although he’s been writing this series for over thirty years, the 2019 edition of Schnepper’s book covers all of the latest additions to the tax code and includes hundreds of easy tips to save you money.
+Although he’s been writing this series for over 30 years, the updated edition of Schnepper’s book covers all of the latest additions to the tax code and includes hundreds of easy tips to save you money.
 This critical volume has a lot to offer professionals and personal filers alike.